jundalisay/superblist/content/en/superphysics/principles/chapter-12.md

 The best thing that humans can do is to imbue metal-systems with their own natural intelligence in order to go around human limitations.
 In this way, the limitations of one is overcome by the natural properties of the other*.

-> *This unity can only be thought of thanks through the influence of the Positive Force
+> *This cooperation is a kind of unity that can only be thought of thanks through the influence of the Positive Force